Composite Timber Furniture

 Common composite timber materials include:

-• Plywoodthin wood veneers glued in alternating grain directions.
+• Plywood – Thin wood veneers glued in alternating grain directions for added strength and stability.

-• Particleboardwood chips and resin, cheaper but less durable.
+• Particleboard – Made from wood chips and resin; affordable but less durable.

-• Laminated veneer lumber (LVL)thin wood layers bonded for strength.
+• Laminated veneer lumber (LVL) – Thin wood layers bonded together for enhanced strength and consistency.

-• HDF (High-Density Fiberboard)denser and stronger than MDF.
+• HDF (High-Density Fiberboard) – Denser and stronger than MDF, providing a smooth and durable surface.

 Benefits:

-• Stable and less prone to warping or cracking
+• Stable and Durable : Less prone to warping, cracking, or shrinking.

-• Available in large sheets for seamless designs
+• Design Flexibility : Available in large sheets for seamless and creative designs.

-• Compatible with laminates, veneers, and paint finishes
+• Compatible Finishes : Compatible with laminates, veneers and various paint finishes.

 Production Process :